 The professional association of the professions for which BIG registration is not required (but recognition is required) can be found on this page: Other professions (Article 34 professions) | Registration | BIG register (bigregister.nl)

 We think it is important that you know what to expect before you decide to submit an application for a Declaration of Professional Competence.
 We therefore regularly organize (online) information meetings.
-During this meeting, the procedure and the documents that you must provide will be explained.
+During this meeting, we tell you about the procedure and the documents you have to submit.
 The second part of the meeting consists of more specific information per profession (type).
 Of course you can also ask questions.
-The presentations are given in English.
+The presentations conducted in English.
 You can register for one of these meetings on this website.

 Customer contact center